akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy passed Beatrice, moving aside, red-faced.
 She caught his eye and offered a quick, sharp smile before dipping her head as maidenly modesty required.
 It seemed the King, too, preferred men who worked for their supper.

 She faced away from the man who had humiliated her earlier; her gaze swept the crowd, looking for safe harbour, anything steady.
-Her eyes found the pillar—found him.
-The quiet one.
+Her eyes found the pillar—found him—the quiet one.
 Not part of the whispers.
-Not part of the cruelty.
-Simply there.
+Not part of the cruelty—simply there.

-For a heartbeat—two—she let her curiousity turn to realisation: oh. you're not like them.
+For a heartbeat—two—she let her curiosity turn to realisation: oh.
+You’re not like them.

-Something flickered in his face.
-Barely there.
+Something flickered in his face—barely there.
 A crack in his cautious mask.

 The moment passed.
 Standing in the large doorway to the hall, she turned and impulsively gave a curtsy without seeing anyone; a mere blur of people as fresh air washed over her.